 Communication technology for care teams has also changed.
-An overwhelming number of solutions exist in the marketplace for secure messaging, mobilization of critical alerts and VoIP calls.
+An overwhelming number of solutions exist in the marketplace for HIPAA compliant texting, mobilization of critical alerts and VoIP calls.
 And while these solutions allow certain members of the care team to communicate and collaborate, they don’t extend across the entire continuum of care.
 This limits the ability of the care team to operate with the most accurate and up to date critical information, leading to unnecessary and redundant tests and potentially delays to patient care.

 These issues create two key challenges health systems face today:

 - How do we ensure that our care teams are always up to date?

 - How do we enable communication for these care team members across the continuum of care?

 Ensure patient care teams are always up-to-date and dynamic.